by Diane Solomon

 When the United Farmworkers organizing committee in 1969 switched strategies from striking grape growers in California's Central Valley to a nationwide boycott, filmmaker William Daniels and his colleagues prepared this film to promote the boycott in American cities.
 In that year a full length version of this film was delivered to the United Farmworkers organizing committee for its use in organizing the boycott. - Ed.

-About the Author Diane Solomon is a life-long resident of San Jose, California.
+Diane Solomon is a life-long resident of San Jose, California.
 She produces and hosts a weekly public affairs program on Radio KKUP and writes regularly for Metro, Silicon Valley's weekly newspaper.
 Her work has also appeared in The Progressive Magazine and on Making Contact, a syndicated radio program.